sachinraja/simple-icons-py/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Use a wide-range of icons derived from the [simple-icons](https://github.com/simple-icons/simple-icons) repo in python.
 Go to [their website](https://simpleicons.org/) for a full list of icons.
 The slug version must be used for the `icon_name`.
 The icons folder that accompanies the package has all the files.
-The package uses [Simple Icons v5.2.0](https://github.com/simple-icons/simple-icons/releases/tag/5.5.0).
+The package uses the latest verison of [Simple Icons](https://github.com/simple-icons/simple-icons/releases/latest).
 It does **not** depend on the filesystem.

 ## Installation